Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 Your connection to stone gives you extra fortitude.
 Your Hit Point maximum increases by 3 and increases by 1 whenever you gain another Sorcerer level.

-As an action, you can gain a base AC of 13 + your Charisma Modifier if you aren’t wearing armor, and your skin assumes a stony appearance.
+As an action, you can gain a base AC of 13 + your Charisma Modifier if you aren't wearing armor, and your skin assumes a stony appearance.
 This effect lasts until you end it (no action required), you are incapacitated, or you don armor other than a shield.

 ## Level 6: Stone Aegis

-Your command of earth magic grows stronger, allowing you to harness it for your allies’ protection.
+Your command of earth magic grows stronger, allowing you to harness it for your allies' protection.

 As a bonus action, you can grant an aegis to you or one allied creature you can see within 60 feet of you.
 The aegis is a dim, gray aura of earth magic that protects the target.
 Any bludgeoning, piercing, or slashing damage the target takes is reduced by a number equals to your Charisma modifier.
 This effect lasts for 1 minute, until you use it again, or until you are incapacitated.